Skip to main content Skip to secondary navigation

 Main content start

 A University Theme House - Academic (UTH-A) is a productive academic collaboration between multiple participants: staff, faculty, institutional affiliates, and undergraduates, all within a residence.
 This intentional collaboration will seek to promote intellectual vitality in the residence.
-The team will initiate, implement, actively participate in, and commit to running the academic theme for a minimum of four years, with the possibility of further four-year term after successful review.

 Decorative accent featuring eight dots representing the eight Neighborhood colors.